 What about special needs trusts?

-It is critically important to consider a special needs trust any time a spouse, child, family member or other beneficiary is receiving or may in the future receive means tested public benefits such as ALTCS or SSI (Supplemental Security Income).
-Standard support trusts that provide for support, maintenance, health or education are not special needs trusts and no not work properly.
+It is critically important to consider a special needs trust any time a spouse, child, family member, or other beneficiary is receiving or may in the future receive means tested public benefits such as ALTCS or SSI (Supplemental Security Income).
+Standard support trusts that provide for support, maintenance, health, or education are not special needs trusts and do not work properly.